-- The MDGs were adopted in 2002 and concluded in 2015.
-They focused on social development and poverty eradication.
+- The MDGs were adopted in 2002 and • concluded in 2015.
+They focused on development and social poverty eradication.
 For the first time, they provided a goal-oriented global results framework for development policies, articulated around eight goals.
-Many countries made significant progress toward achieving the MDGs.2 However, many goals were not on track, and additional efforts were needed to advance development beyond 2015. - The of sustainable concept development was introduced during the Rio Summit in 1992.
+Many countries made significant progress toward achieving the MDGs.
+However, many goals were not on track, and additional efforts were needed to advance development beyond 2015. - of The concept sustainable development was introduced during the Rio Summit in 1992.
 Although the concept of sustainable development initially encompassed three dimensions (social, economic and environmental), the discussions and the follow-up within the sustainable development negotiations largely emphasized the environmental dimension.
-One of the most significant outcomes of the 2012 UN Conference on Sustainable

-Development (Rio+20) was the launch of a government-led process to create a set of universal goals to better target and monitor progress on sustainable development.
+One of the most significant outcomes of the 2012 UN Conference on Sustainable Development (Rio+20) was the launch of a government-led process to create a set of universal goals to better target and monitor progress on sustainable development.